steelvelveteen/angular-template/README.md

 1. Angular Material and imported the required usual modules.
 2. HTTPClient module with a data.service.ts file ready to ajax!
 3. TailwindCSS.
 Refer to this blog `https://www.amadousall.com/how-to-add-tailwind-css-to-your-angular-application/`
+4. 05 branch with navbar using TailwindCSS framework

 ## Development server